Why teach abroad in Taiwan?

 - High demand for foreign teachers

-- Low cost of living & huge potential for saving large amounts of money
+- Low cost of living & huge potential for saving money

 - A unique combination of urban progression and traditional Chinese culture